 Summer is the easiest season to pack for.
-Even at far northern latitudes nighttime temperatures stay above freezing, days are longer, weather is less temperamental, and most of the high country is free of snowpack.
-In short, a lot of the risk is out of the formula.
-Therefore you can–and should–pack lighter which will help you cover more ground and see more places, without incurring notable danger.
+Even at far northern latitudes, nighttime temperatures stay above freezing, days are longer, weather is less temperamental, and most of the high country is free of snowpack.
+In short, a lot of the risk is out of the equation.
+Therefore you can–and should–pack lighter which will help you cover more ground and see more places, without incurring notable risk.

-When camping during the Summer months I swap out my down sleeping bag for a lightweight trail quilt and pack the lightest mattress I can find in gear room.
-I also throw a chair kit in my pack, for hanging out in afternoons and longer evenings.
+When camping during the summer months, I swap out my down sleeping bag for a lightweight camp quilt and pack the lightest sleeping pad I can find in the gear closet.
+I also throw a chair kit in my pack for hanging out during afternoons and evenings.
 Sometimes I add a hammock, too.

 Winter travel is challenging for a whole host of reasons–namely freezing temperatures.
 It also means more complicated navigation, hydration, nutrition, and risks inherent with snow travel.
-The best advice I’ve received in regards to winter camping is: slow and steady.
+The best advice I’ve received regarding winter camping is to go slow and steady.
 You want to be warm, but not overheat.
 You want to snack at regular intervals.
 You don’t want to cut corners in preparation, travel, or setting up camp, because that’s often when you get yourself into trouble.
-You want to make pragmatic judgement calls about safety and group skills, which is easiest when you’re not rushed.
+You want to make pragmatic judgment calls about safety and group skills, which is easiest when you’re not rushed.

-When I head outside in winter months I bring a 4-season sleeping bag and my warmest mattress, knowing that most body heat is lost to the ground, not the air.
+When I head outside in winter, I bring a 4-season sleeping bag and my warmest mattress, because most body heat is lost to the ground, not the air.
 These have kept me warm in sub-zero temps many times.
-For short breaks during the day I highly recommend a Z Seat.
+For short breaks during the day, I highly recommend a Z Seat.
 It’s one of my favorite pieces of gear.

 3. Fringe: Variety is the spice of life–and when you learn the most.